 The United States Environmental Protection Agency, Region 7, has released numerous records documenting the presence of asbestos-containing materials at the Union Pacific Railroad Company’s shops in Omaha, Nebraska.

 The documents were released under a Freedom of Information Act Request (EPA-R7-2014-004329) filed by attorney J. Kirkland Sammons with the law firm of Sammons & Berry, P.C., in Houston, Texas.
-Mr. Sammons and his firm represent a number of railroad workers who were exposed to asbestos while employed by the Union Pacific Railroad Company.
+Mr. Sammons and his firm represent hundreds of railroad workers who were exposed to asbestos while employed by the Union Pacific Railroad Company.

 According to the documents, the Omaha Shops were in operation for approximately 100 years, with principal functions as a railroad fueling facility, repair shop, paint shop, and car body repair shop for Union Pacific’s locomotive and car fleet.
 From the 1950s until 1988, the site was a major overhaul and maintenance facility for Union Pacific.
 In 1988, most of the operations were moved to Arkansas and demolition of the site began.